Which place is cheaper, Copenhagen or Tallinn?

 The winter attracts plenty of travelers to both Tallinn and Copenhagen.
 Many visitors come to Tallinn in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Copenhagen for the museums, the shopping scene, and the cuisine during these months.

 Copenhagen can be very cold during winter.
 Tallinn can get quite cold in the winter.
 In January, Tallinn is generally much colder than Copenhagen.
-Temperatures in Tallinn average around -5°C (22°F), and Copenhagen stays around 1°C (33°F).
+Daily temperatures in Tallinn average around -5°C (22°F), and Copenhagen fluctuates around 1°C (33°F).

 In January, Tallinn usually receives less rain than Copenhagen.
 Tallinn gets 45 mm (1.8 in) of rain, while Copenhagen receives 51 mm (2 in) of rain each month for the winter.